-As of December 31, 2021, we had 91 full-time employees, including 37 with Ph.D. or M.D. degrees and 64 who are engaged in research and development activities.
+As of December 31, 2022, we had 124 full-time employees, including 41 with Ph.D. or M.D. degrees.
+Of our employees, 85 were engaged in research and development activities, and 39 were engaged in general and administrative activities.
 None of our employees are represented by labor unions or covered by collective bargaining agreements, and we have experienced no work stoppages.
 We consider our relationship with our employees to be good.

 We rely on skilled, experienced, and innovative employees to conduct the operations of our company and we continue to face intense competition for our personnel from our competitors and other companies throughout our industry.
 The biotechnology industry is very competitive and recruiting and retaining such employees is important to the continued success of our business.
-We are committed to building an outstanding, committed team and we focus on a culture that values a focus on scientific innovation, inclusion, collaboration, and equity.
+We are committed to building an outstanding, committed team and fostering a rewarding work environment and a culture that values scientific innovation, inclusion, collaboration, and equity.
 We believe that each employee brings unique perspectives and strengths, and by embracing these strengths, we can do our best work for patients.
 We focus on recruiting, retaining, and developing employees from a diverse range of backgrounds to conduct our research, development, and clinical activities.

-As part of our measures to attract and retain a highly skilled workforce, we provide a number of benefits to our full-time employees, including medical, dental and vision insurance, life insurance, 401k retirement program with a company match, flexible spending accounts, and paid holiday and vacation time.
-We provide our employees with competitive salaries and bonuses, opportunities for equity ownership, development opportunities that enable continued learning and growth and a robust employment package that promotes well-being across all aspects of their lives.
+As part of our measures to attract and retain a highly skilled workforce, we offer a number of benefits to our full-time employees to help support their health and financial well-being, including medical, dental and vision insurance, life insurance, 401k retirement program with a company match, flexible spending accounts, and paid holiday and vacation time.
+We provide our employees with competitive salaries and bonuses, opportunities for equity ownership, development opportunities that enable continued learning and growth and a robust recognition program that recognizes and celebrates their accomplishments.
 In addition, we regularly conduct an employee survey to gauge employee engagement and identify areas of focus.

-In 2021, we maintained the employee benefits enhancements that were implemented in response to the COVID-19 pandemic.
-For example, we increased company-wide flexible work arrangements, provided resources to enable employees to work from home, and introduced weekly onsite COVID-19 testing for all employees routinely working onsite.
+The health and safety of our employees is a priority.
+In 2022, we maintained the employee benefits enhancements that were implemented in response to the COVID-19 pandemic.
+For example, we increased company-wide flexible work arrangements, provided weekly onsite COVID-19 testing for all employees routinely working onsite through the Omicron surge and provided athome COVID-19 test kits to any employee who may have been exposed to COVID-19 at work.
 Our management has continued to assess and respond to the evolving needs of our workforce throughout the pandemic.